Virtual DBT Therapy in Ontario

 10. Reduction in Hospitalizations: For people with severe and chronic mental health conditions, DBT has been associated with a reduced need for psychiatric hospitalizations, leading to improved quality of life.

 It's important to note that the benefits of DBT may vary from person to person, and the effectiveness of the therapy depends on individual circumstances and commitment to the treatment process.
-DBT is typically delivered by trained therapists in individual and group settings, allowing individuals to receive tailored support and guidance.
+DBT is typically delivered by trained therapists in individual and group settings, allowing individuals to receive tailored support and guidance

-DBT Self-Help Books
+DBT Therapy Self-Help Books

 Calming the Emotional Storm: Using Dialectical Behavior Therapy Skills to Manage Your Emotions and Balance Your Life (Sheri Van Dijk MSW, 2012)